Ataago/llm-parliament/README.md

 ---

+> **Vibe Code Alert**
+> This project was 99% vibe coded as a fun Christmas break project, expanding directly from **llm-council** to see how constructive feedback from different LLMs can help improve results.
+It currently features contextual data gathering via **MCP (Web Search)** and is designed to be easily updated with more tools as needed.
+Code is ephemeral now ask your LLM to change it in whatever way you like.

 ## ✨ Features

 * **Adversarial Debate Engine:** Three specialized AI agents (Proponent, Critic, Moderator) interact in a cyclic graph to explore a topic deeply.